 The lack of affordable housing units as noted in the previous section was found to be a barrier or impediment to fair housing choice as identified in the City's AI.
 Projects funded by CDBG that have directly helped in providing affordable housing have already been included in this CAPER beginning on page 11.
+(CHECK PAGE NO. IN FINAL DRAFT)

-Grand Junction Housing Authority Housing Needs Assessment
+Grand Valley 2002 Housing Needs Assessment

-The Grand Junction Housing Authority in concert with the City of Grand Junction, Mesa County, the City of Fruita and the Town of Palisade conducted a 2002 Housing Needs Assessment for the Grand Junction Urban Area.
+The Grand Junction Housing Authority in concert with the City of Grand Junction, Mesa County, the City of Fruita, the Town of Palisade, Mesa State College, and the Colorado Division of Housing facilitated the completion of the 2002 Housing Needs Assessment for the Grand Junction Urban Area.
 The following recommendations were identified.
+Accomplishments during the 2002 program year are identified following corresponding bullets.